FlynnStudios/portable-cocktail-machine/README.md

 The upper enclosure integrates the display and rotary control into the physical product form.

-The interface design required the mechanical CAD to account for component positioning, external access, fastening, and clearances while preserving the overall enclosure shape.
+The mechanical CAD had to account for component positioning, external access, fastening, and clearances while preserving the overall enclosure geometry.

-The control interface was therefore treated as an electromechanical integration problem rather than as an isolated cosmetic feature.
+The user interface was therefore treated as an electromechanical integration problem rather than as an isolated cosmetic feature.

 ---